Raymo111/selenium-scraper/README.md

-# movie-dl
+# selenium-scraper
-Automatic movie downloader using Selenium WebDriver and youtube-dl
+Automatic web scraper using Selenium WebDriver and youtube-dl

 #### Notice: This repo is for educational purposes only.
 I do not condone piracy and other illegal acts. *Use it at your own risk!*